• Skip to main content

 Spiced Persimmon Bread

-November 4, 2019 By Monika Last Updated November 30, 2021 12 Comments
+November 4, 2019 By Monika Last Updated December 3, 2024 6 Comments

 Jump to Recipe

 Persimmon season coincides with pumpkin season and because of the immense popularity of the latter it is not nearly given as much attention as it deserves.
-It's a delicious versatile fruit that works in sweet as well as savoury recipes.

 Persimmon bread ingredients and substitutions

-Ingredients for persimmon bread in individual dishes.
+Ingredients for making persimmon bread in individual dishes.

 • Persimmons: see preparation tips below.